Peter J. Caruso II is a partner in Prince Lobel’s data privacy, intellectual property, and media practices.

-Peter represents artists, art organizations, museums, and galleries.
+Peter has a special interest in representing artists, art organizations, museums, and galleries.
 He understands accession, deaccession, and provenance.
-Experienced in business and corporate matters, Peter is versed in art import and export, stolen art, and provides expertise on the protection of trademark, copyright and intellectual property rights, as well as both First Amendment and privacy issues.
+Experienced in business and corporate matters, Peter is versed in art import and export, stolen art, intellectual property rights, and privacy issues.

-Peter is one of the drafters of the Massachusetts Art Consignment Statute (MGL 104A), which was enacted to afford additional protection to consignors of fine art.
+Peter was one of the drafters of the Massachusetts Art Consignment Statute (Mass.
+Gen. Laws chapter 104A), which was enacted to afford additional protection to consignors of fine art.
 He is a lecturer in the Boston University Arts Administration Master’s Program, teaching “Legal Aspects of Arts Administration” to master’s candidates.
 Peter is an active panel attorney with the Volunteer Lawyers for the Arts of Massachusetts, handling pro bono and reduced-fee art law cases, and also serves as a primary lecturer in the VLA Artist’s Toolbox program.

-Peter also specializes in the representation of traditional and online media entities, advertising agencies, and marketing organizations in development, structure, compliance, production, and advertising and promotional package execution.
-He skillfully balances the client’s creative vision with his depth of knowledge and expertise in the area of regulatory oversight.
-He also heads the firm’s Advertising and Promotions industry group.
+Finally, as chair of the firm’s Advertising and Promotions industry group, Peter represents traditional and online media entities, advertising agencies, and marketing organizations in development, structure, compliance, production, and advertising and promotional package execution.
+With his depth of knowledge and expertise in the area of regulatory oversight, he skillfully balances the client’s creative vision with the necessary degree of legal compliance.

 - Suffolk University Law School, J.D., cum laude, 1996

 - Colby College, B.A., cum laude, 1993

 - United States Court of Appeals for the First Circuit

 - United States District Court for the District of Massachusetts

 - Direct Marketing Association (DMA)

 - Promotion Marketing Association (PMA)